-The town's economy is still fragile, as many businesses rely on the vagaries of weather, economy and strong tourism to remain competitive and grow.
+The town's economy is still fragile, as many businesses rely on favorable weather and economy, and strong tourism to remain competitive and grow.
 If the businesses that contribute so much to the economic vitality of our town experience decline, then the town and its residents will also be affected.
 Therefore, all will be well served by actively working together to preserve economic vitality.